Thakurvaibhav/k8s/logging/README.md

 2. kubectl apply -f kibana.yaml

+Setup for fluentd based logging:

+1. kubectl apply -f fluentd/
+2. kubectl apply -f kibana.yaml

+Note:
+  i.
+Make sure you updated the config-map as per your use case.
+Mulitine JSON handling has been taken care of, please change the regex acc to app logs. ii.
+The Dockerfile for the fluentd image can be found here `https://github.com/Thakurvaibhav/docker-library/tree/master/fluentd`

 Endpoint:  `http://<pub-ip-kibana-service>:5601/`

 Note:

-1. Update the endpoint for your ES cluster in fluent-bit or filebeat Daemon Set config.
+1. Update the endpoint for your ES cluster in fluent-bit/filebeat/fluentd Daemon Set config.
 ```
 ...
 	spec: